 The application fee is waived for all QuestBridge applicants.

 International students are eligible to apply to the University of Pennsylvania through QuestBridge as long as they meet other eligibility criteria set/determined by QuestBridge.

-For the Match, the latest date candidates may take the SAT and Subject Tests is October 2019.
-For the ACT with Writing, the last date is September 2019.
-Please do not use the ''rush'' option for sending scores to Penn; your scores will make it in time without being rushed.
+For the Match, the latest date candidates may take the SAT is October 2023.
+For the ACT, the last date is September 2023.
+You may self-report your scores.
+If you choose to send official scores as part of your application, please do not use the ''rush'' option for sending scores; your scores will make it in time without being rushed.

 No, the Penn Supplement must include original essays, and should not be answered with essays already used in the QuestBridge application.

 No. Match candidates, like all applicants to Penn, are evaluated in the same rigorous and holistic manner and all applicants are held to the same high standards.

 Yes.
 If you're matched, congratulations!
 Please remember to withdraw any and all applications you've submitted to other colleges or universities.
 Now, instead of waiting on admissions decisions, you'll be able to spend the rest of your senior year focusing on finishing strong and looking forward to coming to Philadelphia!

 Matched students will be notified by QuestBridge on December 1 and contacted by Penn shortly thereafter.